About us

 Madu Bishnu

-Madu Bishnu is Past President of E Club of Melbourne, Dist 9800, Austrians residing in Kolkata, East India.
+Madu Bishnu is secretary of our fellowship.
+She is Past President of E-club of Melbourne, Dist 9800, Austrians residing in Kolkata, East India.
 Became a member of IFBR in 2017 and have attended two field trips in 2017 & 2018 in Atlanta & Toronto respectively

 Is a PHF+2, PHS and Bequest Society Member +3